 “It just became so obvious that rape isn't seen as a crime, it’s not seen as a violent offense, it's seen as this drunk, regrettable action,” Pham says.

-Stanford law student Emi Young had the same initial reaction.
+Stanford law grad Emi Young had the same initial reaction.
 “He’s probably getting a break because he’s white and happens to attend a place like Stanford,” Young remembers.

 After law professor Michele Dauber set up a recall campaign within days of the sentence, though, Young took a step back and looked more closely at Judge Persky’s track record.